 The story for the anime TV series is based on the Don’t Toy with Me, Miss Nagatoro manga by creator Nanashi, who goes by the pen name 774.

 North American publisher Vertical is releasing the official Don’t Toy with Me, Miss Nagatoro manga’s English translation in the USA.
-As of May 2021, the English manga was up to Volume 7, with Volume 8 scheduled for August 3, 2021, and Volume 9 for November 9, 2021.
+As of May 2021, the English manga was up to Volume 7, with Volume 8 scheduled for August 3, 2021, Volume 9 for November 9, 2021, and Volume 10 for February 15, 2022.

 Like many rom-com manga series, the Don’t Toy with Me, Miss Nagatoro manga tends to have self-contained stories in each chapter.
 In later volumes, there are story arcs where multiple chapters are connected together in consecutive order, but the manga’s format gave plenty of freedom to the anime writers.

-Similar to the Kaguya-sama: Love is War anime (Kaguya-sama Season 3 is confirmed), the Nagatoro anime adapts chapters out of order and makes some changes, including expanding on jokes.
+Similar to the Kaguya-sama: Love is War anime (Kaguya-sama Season 3 is confirmed), the Nagatoro anime adapts chapters out of order and makes some changes, including expanding on jokes and moving up Nekotoro’s introduction.
 The Nagatoro anime even goes a step further by making major thematic differences by shifting around character development milestones.

 For example, in the Episode 1 flashback, Senpai Naoto Hachiouji was only shown in the manga being bullied as a young teen whereas the anime showed him as a child.
 Yoshi was given her own lines whereas in the manga she tended to always parrot Gamo.
 The anime’s scene where Nagatoro shoved Senpai was comedically exaggerated by having Senpai roll into the water rather than simply hitting the ground.